 |

-Taking a closer look at the t_timescale schema definition one sees that five partitioned child tables have been created.
-Recalling the chunk interval setting of 10 minutes prior to the data population, new partitions were created as the time interval incremented by 10 minutes:
+Taking a closer look at the t_timescale schema definition, we see that five partitioned child tables have been created.
+Recalling the chunk interval setting of 10 minutes prior to data population, new partitions were created as the time interval incremented by 10 minutes:

 |